jezinho22/jezinho22/README.md

 # Jez Johns
-## Educationalist and computing hobbyist, becoming computerist and education hobbyist
+## Educationalist and dev hobbyist, becoming developer and education hobbyist
 From then to now, passing through:

   - Three years teaching English in Portugal